Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes

-We show in Proposition~\ref{LB_Inf_Rate} that the information rate corresponding to the aggregated channel $\ThetaTt$ is a lower bound on the information rate of the true channel model $\ThetaT$.
-While it may not always be possible to directly use Proposition~\ref{LB_Inf_Rate} in the slow mixing case, we develop the notion of a \emph{partial information rate}, a useful heuristic when the source has not mixed.
-Moreover, Proposition~\ref{LB_Inf_Rate} also motivates the estimation questions that form our main results.
+\ignore{\paragraph*{Entropy rate} We first compare the entropy rates of the true model with that of the aggregated model.
+This is of course, a purely hypothetical comparison---it is not as if we get to observe the aggregated model.
+While it may not always be possible to directly use Proposition~\ref{UB_Ent_Rate} to estimate entropy rates of slow mixing Markov models, we develop the notion of a \emph{partial entropy rate}, a useful heuristic that is perhaps the best possible with a finite sample.
+In channel estimation problems of~\cite{APS13}, the analogs are in the form of heuristics on information rates (with the aggregated channel models providing a lower bound on the true information rates).
+Moreover, Proposition~\ref{UB_Ent_Rate} also motivates the estimation questions that form our main results.}

-\paragraph*{Naive estimates} The issue remains that the sample of channel input/outputs (given past $Y_{-\infty}^0$) at hand is from the true channel $\ThetaT$, \emph{not} from $\ThetaTt$.
-To obtain the parameters of the aggregated model, $\ThetaTt$, we use a \emph{naive} estimator that simply pretends that the sample was in fact from the hypothetical channel $\ThetaTt$ (hence the term \emph{naive}).
-Equivalently, the naive estimator operates on the assumption that given any sequence $\w\in\Ttilde$, the subsequence of output symbols in the sample that follow $\w$ and associated with the same input letter $a$ is \iid.
-Consider the following illustration.
+\paragraph*{Naive estimates} To obtain the parameters of the aggregated process, $\tilde{q}(\Ttilde)$, suppose we use a \emph{naive} estimator that proceeds as though the sample was in fact generated from $\ptildettildeq$.
+Namely the naive estimator is based on the premise that the subsequence of symbols in the sample following any $\w\in\Ttilde$ is \iid.
+Consider the following illustration. \ignore{Superficially, }

-Suppose our sample corresponds to channel outputs 1101010100 for inputs 1111100000 via some unknown channel $\ThetaT$.
+Suppose the binary Markov sample is 1101010100.
 Let $Y_{-\infty}^{0}=\cdots 00$.
-Suppose we want to estimate given a two bit output string, the conditional probability under $\ThetaT$ that in the next step, $b$ is the output of bit $a$.
-Or to rephrase it, the aggregated parameters at depth 2.

-In particular, say we want the aggregated parameters associated with string 10, namely $\tilde{\theta}_{10}(b|a)$.
-The output subsequence following 10 in the sample is 1110, and these bits correspond to input bits 1000 respectively.
-Then the naive estimate of $\tilde{\theta}_{10}(1|1)$, denoted by $\hat{\theta}_{10}(1|1)$, is 1 and the naive estimate of $\tilde{\theta}_{10}(1|0)$, denoted by $\hat{\theta}_{10}(1|0)$, is 2/3. \emph{In general, there is no reason why this naive approach even makes sense because the sample is not generated from $\ThetaTt$.}
+We want to estimate the aggregated parameters at depth 2---the conditional probability that $a$ follows given a two bit string.
+In particular, say we want the aggregated parameters associated with string 10, $\tilde{q}(a|10)=\ptq(a|10)$.
+The subsequence following 10 in the sample is 1110.
+Then the naive estimate of $\tilde{q}(1|10)$, denoted by $\hat{q}(1|10)$, is 3/4 and the naive estimate of $\tilde{q}(0|10)$, denoted by $\hat{q}(0|10)$, is 1/4.